CALL FOR PAPERS

 - Research Articles

-The research article should ideally be of about 5,000 to 8,000 words inclusive of references, notes, tables and figures.
+The research article should be between 5,000 to 8,000 words inclusive of references, notes, tables and figures.
 A figure would be considered as 250 words.

 - Research Notes